shaun6125/milestone-project2/README.md

 #### Interactive Front-End Development Project

 In this project, we were asked to create an interactive gaming website, using javascript to create interactive functions and jest to test the code whilst writing it in a test driven development.
-I initially set off to creat multiple games with the addition of bop-it and snap, however due to time constraints and only a foundation knowledge of javascript at this time I was only able to manage two games.
+I initially set off to create multiple games with the addition of bop-it and snap, however due to time constraints and only a foundation knowledge of javascript at this time I was only able to manage two games.

 ## UX DESIGN